-Draycote Water weekly report week ending Sunday 23th November 2014
+Draycote Water weekly fishing report week ending Sunday 19th April 2015

 In order to maintain the accuracy of our records could all anglers please ensure that they fill in the catch return sheet before departure.
 If not in the lodge it will be found on the counter in the gutting room next door.

-Boat anglers are also politely reminded of the ruling that there is no anchoring within 100 yards of any pontoon or aerators.
+Boat anglers are also politely reminded of the ruling that there is no anchoring within 100 yards of any pontoon, The Tower or aerators.
 This is especially relevant to the harbour pontoon as its own mooring chains & anchors extend out a considerable distance from the end of the harbour & are easily fouled.

 Follow Us on